 All states require that certain rules be followed so that the job is done safely and up to code and that all contractors are protected by these insurance policies.
 The construction industry has a lot of legal requirements that you must meet, so do your research and know what to expect as you look to starting your first projects.

-Look into Contractor Licenses and Permits for Your Company
+Look into Types of Contractor Licenses and Permits for Your Company

 In addition to insurance policies, there are also many licenses and permits you need to work as a general contractor and run your own business.